 On the radio, Lindsay has made BBC Radio 3 Sunday Feature documentaries on South African novelist and freedom fighter Alex La Guma - the Black Dickens and African-American, Chicagoan Jazz Age artist Archibald Motley, Jr, and a BBC Radio 4 doc on the black blood donor crisis.

-Lindsay has given a BBC Radio 4 Four Thought talk on why language is power and a BBC Radio 3 Essay on Tommie Smith and the literary canons, and been on BBC Radio 4's Great Lives championing Frantz Fanon.
+Lindsay has given a BBC Radio 4 Four Thought talk on why language is power, a BBC Radio 3 Essay on Tommie Smith and the literary canons, and been on BBC Radio 4's Great Lives championing Frantz Fanon.

 He has been interviewed several times on BBC Radio 4’s Today program, BBC Radio 4’s PM program, reviewed the papers on BBC Radio 4’s Broadcasting House, been a frequent contributor to BBC Radio 3’s Nightwaves, BBC Radio 4’s Front Row, BBC Radio 4’s Saturday Review, BBC Radio 4’s From Our Own Correspondent and on the BBC World Service.